Shape QA’s future together | Be a part of 2025 QA revolution

 • Testing types: each testing type calls for different setup, tools, and environment, so classifying test cases by type (for example functional/non-functional tests) can give the team better control over the testing activities.
 For the sake of simplicity, many testing teams have gradually adopted a centralized testing system from which they can conduct a wide range of test types without having to constantly switch between platforms

-Read More: 15 Different Types of QA Testing
+Read More15 Different Types of QA Testing

-5. Test Environment Preparation
+5. Test environment preparation

 At this stage, all test cases are ready for execution.
-Teams can schedule test cases to run based on the plan.
+Teams can schedule test cases to run based on the test plan.
 Certain test cases can even be scheduled to run periodically in intervals over the entire development cycle.
 Time-based test execution allows teams to have greater quality control over the constant changes of their application.

 7. Measure regression testing success